 There is no age limit for participants.
 However, participation is contingent on your ability to be covered under AJWS’s international emergency medical and evacuation insurance policy, and age and health restrictions vary for each country.
 Please consult AJWS staff to confirm your eligibility prior to registering.

 Yes!
-Please contact Rena Dascal at email@example.com for more information.
+Please contact Stefanie Rubin at firstname.lastname@example.org for more information.